personium/legacy-docs/en/server-operator/unit_security.md

 ## Managing unit management accounts

 As an account to manage Personium units with Ansible, we have created unit user named unitadmin by default. unitadmin can perform operations such as adding, changing, and deleting resources such as all cells and boxes.
 Therefore, in an environment built with Ansible, the security level is lowered because it is an account name to be used commonly.

-We recommend that you periodically change the password of the unitadmin account or create and use an arbitrary unit user with the same authority as unitadmin.
+It is necessary to carry out the combination of the following measures in production use.

+1. Change the unitadmin account password regularly
+1. Rename and use the unitadmin account
+1. Rename and use unitadmin Cell
+1. Build and use a unit user management mechanism externally

 ### Change unit user's password